geekiam/website/static/posts/serverless-netlify-faunadb-gridsome.md

 ### Gateway

-The last lambda we'll create will be our *Controller* gateway type lambda.
+The last lambda we'll create will be our *Controller* gateway type of  lambda.
+This will easily allow us to implement more stringent security later, but for now what it enables us to do is point our applications at one route. i.e. `/users` and the lambda itself will determine what route it needs to enable by inspecting the HttpMethod call.

 ```javascript
 const createRoute = require('./create')